MORE

 You have to go through these phases if you want to implement sustainable changes in your company.

-Moving from the status quo to a stable, improved situation in the company means that you first have to invest performance and money.
-It must be clear to you that there is no improvement without the pain of instability.
+Moving from the status quo to a stable, improved situation in the company means that you first have to invest time and money.
+There will be no improvement without the pain of instability.
 Only afterwards will a stable process re-establish itself.
-Don’t let anyone tell you how great all the other change processes have gone in all the other companies …. it’s never true!
+Don’t let anyone tell you how great all the other change processes went in all the other companies … it’s never true!

 Change management in practice